Kaiser Permanente Medical Assistant Career Launch Scholarship

 What if I am not selected?
 Can I join the program in the future?

-If you are not selected for the Fall 2019 MA program, you can still apply to the Medical Assistant program in future quarters.
+If you are not selected for the scholarship, you can still apply to the Medical Assistant program in future quarters.

 If I am accepted, can I work during the Medical Assisting program?